 Organic chemistry is very broad and can also be used to produce different peptides.
 Research is ongoing to make it prominent in the basic physiological and biochemical functions of life.
 They have recently identified techniques for manufacturing and researching new applications.

-Peptide solutions have a limited shelf life, especially peptides containing C, M, N, Q, and W. To prolong the shelf life of peptides in solution, store peptide library services in a dry, cool and dark place.
+Peptide solutions have a limited shelf life, especially peptides containing C, M, N, Q, and W. To prolong the shelf life of peptides in solution, store peptide library services in a dry, cool, and dark place.
 Sterile buffers with a pH of about 5-6 may be helpful.
 Store at 4 degrees Celsius and in a cooler place without bright light.
 Avoid frost-free refrigerators, as repeated freeze-thaw cycles are detrimental to peptides.
+Generally, a list of peptide drugs is included in the library.
 Dry peptides can exist for days or weeks at normal room temperature.
 But solid peptides showed more water contamination.
-It is recommended to warm the vial to room temperature before opening.
-After taking the required amount, reseal the vial and store in the refrigerator.
+It is recommended to warm the vial to room temperature before opening it.
+After taking the required amount, reseal the vial and store it in the refrigerator.

 Method 1: Dissolve peptides in sterile distilled water or dilute acetic acid solutions to provide higher concentrations.
 It will be diluted with the appropriate buffer later.
 Sonication can even be used to increase dissolution.

-Method 2: If the peptide is still insoluble, check the ratio of hydrophobicity, hydrophilicity and total charge at neutral pH.
+Method 2: If the peptide is still insoluble, check the ratio of hydrophobicity, hydrophilicity, and total charge at neutral pH.
 If there is a net charge at neutral pH, add dilute acetic acid or dilute ammonia or ammonium bicarbonate.
-The sample still refuses to dissolve, then try an alternative solvent with the same peptide.
+If the sample still refuses to dissolve, then try an alternative solvent with the same peptide.